-We look forward to the future, guided by God.
+Our church was 150 years old in JUN 2019 and we look forward to the future, guided by God.

-The ministers since 1968…
+Our ministers since 1968…

 Rev Donald S Parbury

 Rev John Mitchell

 Rev Peter Sharp

-Louise Everett followed Alison Smith (now Reverend…) as Outreach Worker and now we have appointed a Social Enterprise Co-ordinator, Don Philips.
-We are currently re-organising our outreach work along community-centred, self-help lines.
+We have appointed Don Philips as Social Enterprise Co-ordinator, and are currently organising our outreach work along community-centred, self-help lines.